Bengal tiger dies at Delhi zoo | Devdiscourse

 The zoo has seen deaths of 245 animals from April 2018 to June 2019.
 It has also lost the entire population of around 10 animal species, including chinkara, water monitor lizard, soft-shelled turtle and ostrich, in recent times.
 Recently, the zoo's last cape buffalo died allegedly after eating plastic.

+The tissues of the organs have been sent to IVRI (Indian Veterinary Research Institute) for further examination, it said.
+The average lifespan of a tiger is around 14-16 years, experts said.

-Earlier, a blood report indicated very high phosphorous content and creatinine levels impacted the functioning of kidneys of tiger Rama.
+Earlier, a blood report indicated very high phosphorous content and creatinine levels in Rama impacted the functioning of its kidneys.
 The tiger, which was brought from the Mysore zoo in 2014, had been unwell since July 27 and had not been eating enough.
 It had become very weak, another official said.

 A team of veterinary officers from Mathura and Indian Veterinary Research Institute, Bareilly, had been treating the animal.
 The zoo authorities had also called Dr N P Singh from Chhatbir Zoo, Chandigarh, who is an expert in tiger treatment.
 The animal had attacked a zookeeper, Fateh Singh, on September 10 when he went to fill its water bowl.